Adam-Lechnos/adam-lechnos.github.io/_posts/2023-02-20-aws-cdk-cognito.md

 * Refer to the official [JWT website](https://jwt.io) for more details.

 #### ID Tokens
-* According to [OpenID Connect (OIDC)](https://auth0.com/docs/secure/tokens/id-tokens/id-token-structure), in JWT format, provides proof of the user's successfull authentication.
+* According to [OpenID Connect (OIDC)](https://auth0.com/docs/secure/tokens/id-tokens/id-token-structure), in JWT format, provides proof of the user's successful authentication.
 * Payloads contain claims about the user properties for the target/receiving application.
   * Claims may be the following keys: `aud`, `name`, `email`, `expiration`, and [others](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims)
   * For Amazon Cognito, claims will also contains:
     * `cogntio:groups`, an array of the names of user pool groups that have your user as a member.
 Groups can generate a request for a preferred IAM role from and Identity pool.
-    * `cognito:preferred_role`, the ARN of IAM role assoicated with the user's highest priority user pool group.
+    * `cognito:preferred_role`, the ARN of IAM role associated with the user's highest priority user pool group.
     * `cognito:username`, the user name of the user within the user pool group
     * `cognito:roles`, an array of the names of the IAM roles associated with the user's groups.
 Each user pool group can have an IAM role associated with it.
-  * Also refer to AWS' devloper guide around [ID Tokens](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-the-id-token.html) for more info.
+  * Also refer to AWS' developer guide around [ID Tokens](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-the-id-token.html) for more info.
 * Claims are used by the application to help with the user experience, in lieu of using cookies.

 ##### Example ID Token Payload